This is the latest good news, bad news, and hopeful news about Salem Five Direct's eOne Savings account.

 Depositors Insurance Fund

-Like many Massachusetts banks, Salem Five Direct’s deposits are insured by the FDIC and Depositors Insurance Fund (DIF).
+Like all Massachusetts-chartered savings banks, Salem Five Direct’s deposits are insured by the FDIC and Depositors Insurance Fund (DIF).

 The combination of FDIC and DIF insurance provides customers of Salem Five with full deposit insurance on all of your deposit accounts.
 The FDIC insures all deposits up to $250,000 per depositor and up to $250,000 per depositor for traditional and Roth IRAs.
 All deposit amounts above the FDIC limits are insured in full by the Depositors Insurance Fund.

-As an online division of Salem Five Cent Savings Bank, Salem Five Direct is able to offer its product line nationwide to U.S. Citizens and Resident Aliens with valid Social Security numbers.
+As an online division of Salem Five Cent Savings Bank, Salem Five Direct offers its product line nationwide to U.S. Citizens and Resident Aliens with valid Social Security numbers.

 As an internet bank, Salem Five Direct has no brick-and-mortar branches.
 Opening any type of account, including an eOne Savings account or eCD Special, with must be done online.

-As an online division of Salem Five Cents Savings Bank (better known as Salem Five), Salem Five Direct shares both Salem Five’s FDIC Certificate (# 23296) and financial history.
+As an online division of Salem Five Cents Savings Bank (Salem Five), Salem Five Direct operates under Salem Five’s FDIC Certificate (# 23296) and shares its financial history.

-Salem Five Direct has an overall health grade of "A" at DepositAccounts.com, with a Texas Ratio of 3.64% (excellent) as of December 31, 2016.
-In the past year, the Bank has increased its total non-brokered deposits by $285.28 million, an excellent annual growth rate of 10.17%.
+Salem Five Direct has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 3.36% (excellent) based on March 31, 2017 data.
+In the past year, the Bank has increased its total non-brokered deposits by $231.39 million, an excellent annual growth rate of 8.11%.
 Please refer to our financial overview of Salem Five Direct/Salem Five for more details.

 Established in 1855, Salem Five Cents Savings Bank was known as the "Nickel Bank," because the first day’s deposits ranged from five cents and up.
 Headquartered in Salem, Massachusetts, the Bank has always considered itself innovative, and in 2015 added the Cardless Cash ATM, which allows customers to “open the bank’s mobile app on their smartphone, put in the amount they want withdrawn, then visit an ATM, scan a QR code, and pick up their money.”